 - Non-static elements (e.g., videos and animations)

 The right professional tools depend on the type of website you need.
-For example, most ecommerce websites can benefit from Shopify, SEMrush, Mailchimp, Canva, and Magento.
+For example, most ecommerce websites can benefit from a headless store frontend or other platforms such as Shopify, SEMrush, Mailchimp, Canva, and Magento.

 If you’re a beginner, use a website builder that automatically offers a mobile version of your site, meaning you don’t have to create a new structure from scratch.